fvdsdel/Uitnodigingsregel_datapreparatie/README.md

 Dien een pull request of issue in met suggesties

-Samen werken we aan een bredere en beter bruikbare set data-preparatietools
+Samen werken we aan een bredere en beter bruikbare set data-preparatiescripts

 ## Contributors
 Thank you to all the people who have already contributed data retrieval scripts for the Uitnodigingsregel[[contributors](https://github.com/cedanl/Uitnodigingsregel_datapreparatie/graphs/contributors)].